shnCanos/tinysimpleecs/README.md

 Will return every entity that contains the `Circle` and `Position` components.

 >[!TIP]
-> You can query `ecs.Entity` from any `entity`.
-It is a special "component" that's not returned as a pointer.
+> Queried entities are returned as a pointer (e.g. `*Circle`).
+However, there is an exception: when querying an `Entity`, it's not returned as a pointer.
+This is because `Entity` is not actually a component, even though it can be queried as one.

 A `Spawner` can spawn entities with the specified components.
 For instance: